 Corinne Swall of Kentfield, long time Board member of Marin Music Chest, died recently.
 She was an active, ambitious member of the Board of Directors since 2002, and served on the Artistic Council, which judges the auditions leading to the merit scholarships Marin Music Chest grants to young Marin musicians.

 Her musical career began in 1948, when, as a University of California student, she won a Marin Music Chest $200 vocal scholarship.
 This allowed her a year’s tuition to study with Mary Groom Jones, one of the finest voice teachers in the Bay Area.
 The Music Chest awarded her another scholarship the following year.
-This led her to The Julliard School of Music as a coloratura soprano.
+This led her to The Juilliard School as a coloratura soprano.